Upper metric mean dimensions with potential of $\epsilon$-stable sets: Introduction

 The rest of this paper is organized as follows.
-In section 2, we recall the definitions of three types of metric mean dimensions with potential on subsets defined by spanning set and Carath\'eodory-Pesin structures.
-In section 3, we prove Theorems \ref{thm 1.1}, \ref{thm 1.2}, \ref{thm 1.3} and \ref{thm 1.6}.
-In section 4, we exhibit some applications of main results.
+In section 2, we recall the definitions of three types of metric mean dimensions with potential on subsets defined by spanning sets and Carath\'eodory-Pesin structures.
+In section 3, we prove Theorems \ref{thm 1.1}, \ref{thm 1.2}, and \ref{thm 1.3}.
+In section 4, we prove Theorems \ref{thm 1.4} and \ref{thm 1.5}.
+In section 5, we exhibit an application of main results.
+In section 6, we present some open questions suggested by the main results.